elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming.md

 url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
 score: -1.0
 related_article1:
-    id: 169180
+    id: 169174
     title: >-
-        How do sustainability principles in design address the conservation of resources and healthful buildings?
+        How does human perception influence the interpretation of space in architecture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-sustainability-principles-in-design-address-the-conservation-of-resources-and-healthful-buildings
+    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 related_article2:
-    id: 169181
+    id: 169171
     title: >-
-        What is the relationship between architectural theories and the design process?
+        What is the significance of corner conditions in architectural design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-relationship-between-architectural-theories-and-the-design-process
+    url: /learn/education-studies/questions/what-is-the-significance-of-corner-conditions-in-architectural-design
 related_article3:
-    id: 169181
+    id: 169171
     title: >-
-        What is the relationship between architectural theories and the design process?
+        What is the significance of corner conditions in architectural design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-relationship-between-architectural-theories-and-the-design-process
+    url: /learn/education-studies/questions/what-is-the-significance-of-corner-conditions-in-architectural-design
 related_article4:
-    id: 169175
+    id: 169171
     title: >-
-        What role does materiality play in the structural conundrums of architecture?
+        What is the significance of corner conditions in architectural design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-materiality-play-in-the-structural-conundrums-of-architecture
+    url: /learn/education-studies/questions/what-is-the-significance-of-corner-conditions-in-architectural-design
 related_article5:
     id: 169174
     title: >-